 How much money can you make in commercial keeping of honeybees?
 In this post, we will explore the income and costs of commercial beekeeping in Kenya.
 It is one of the best business opportunities for farmers and herders in the arid and semi-arid areas (ASAL) of Kenya such as Kitui, Baringo & Samburu counties.

-Beekeeping involves the managing of bees to obtain their honey, beeswax and other bee products for both food, medicine and income generation.
+Beekeeping involves the managing of bees to obtain their honey, beeswax, and other bee products for food, medicine, and income generation.
 It’s easier to manage than livestock and crop farming for the following reasons.

 - You can make a lot of money as a beekeeper without having to own land.

-- Beekeeping requires little space and compliments other farm activities by helping the pollination of flowers, plants and crops.
+- Beekeeping requires little space and complements other farm activities by helping the pollination of flowers, plants, and crops.
 Besides, the bees do not compete with livestock for food.

 - Beekeeping does not need good soils or water making it the best farming idea in arid areas which consist of over 80% of all land mass in Kenya

 - Bees will help to increase the quantity and quality of flowering crops (coffee, papaw, banana, avocado, macadamia, mangoes, etc.)